KajWiik/MRO-stuff/dual-beam-stability.md

 detection.

-For example if the detection is done in 1 Hz band (i.e. every second) for the figures in the previous example, the required power level is 1 Hz/8 GHz, i.e. the effect to the system temperature is in the order of
+For example if the detection is done in 1 Hz band (i.e. every second) with the values in the previous example, the required power level is 1 Hz/8 GHz, i.e. the effect to the system temperature is in the order of
 $1/8e6 \cdot 100 \, \mathrm{K} = 12 \mu \mathrm{K}$, which is
 negligible.